jakelime/pptmaker/readme.md

 # PPT Maker

-Using tetk framework (python3.10, tkinter UI),
+PPMK is a GUI for generating wafer map reports, in editable `.pptx` format.

-PPMK is a basic GUI for generating wafer map reports
+The objective is to assist in compile large number of images into for report and presentations.

 ## Quickstart